Electroblob77/Wizardry-Wiki/Special-Wand-Upgrades.md

 ### Siphon Upgrade
 Siphon upgrades cause wands to extract mana from creatures their wielder kills.
 When a player kills any creature, the first wand on their hotbar* which has a siphon upgrade will gain a small amount of mana.
 The kill can be with anything, it does not have to be the wand with the upgrade - any kill that counts as a player kill will grant siphon mana.
 The mana gained is a random number from 3-5 per siphon upgrade.
 This means that a wand with 1 siphon upgrade will gain 3-5 mana per kill, a wand with 2 siphon upgrades will gain 6-10 mana and a wand with 3 siphon upgrades will gain 9-15 mana.
 Only the first wand on the player's hotbar* gains mana for a kill, even if there are other wands with siphon upgrades on the player's hotbar.

-_* The exact order is main hand, then offhand, followed by the rest of the hotbar left-to-right._
+_* The exact order of precedence is main hand, then offhand, followed by the rest of the hotbar left-to-right._

 ### Condenser Upgrade
 Condenser upgrades cause wands to slowly regenerate mana over time.
 When a wand with a condenser upgrade is in a player's inventory or in an arcane workbench, it will gain 1 mana per condenser upgrade every 1.5 seconds.
 Unlike siphon upgrades, _all_ wands with condenser upgrades will gain mana simultaneously, even if a player is carrying more than one.